-Chapter two represents differential PCM techniques, processing gain, multiplexing of the PCM signals, digital multiplexers, T1 system, M12 multiplexer and light-wave transmission.
+Chapter two presents differential PCM techniques, processing gain, multiplexing of the PCM signals, digital multiplexers, T1 system, M12 multiplexer and light-wave transmission.

-Chapter three discussing illustration of DM, DM system transmitter and receiver, quantization error in DM like slope overload and granular noise distortions and illustration of this quantization error and delta-sigma modulation system transmitter and receiver.
+Chapter three discusses illustration of DM, DM system transmitter and receiver, quantization error in DM like slope overload and granular noise distortions and illustration of this quantization error and delta-sigma modulation system transmitter and receiver.

-Chapter four represent adaptive pulse code modulation techniques, adaptive differential pulse code modulation, adaptive sub-band coding, subjective quality and adaptive delta modulation(ADM).
+Chapter four describes adaptive pulse code modulation techniques, adaptive differential pulse code modulation, adaptive sub-band coding, subjective quality and adaptive delta modulation(ADM).

-Chapter five denoted to practical implementations, Matlab implementation, design of hardware layout and the result of investigation, block diagram of adaptive delta pulse code modulation (ADPCM) and its input and output and block diagram of continuously variable slope delta modulation (CVSDM) and its input and output.
+Chapter five is devoted to practical implementations, Matlab implementation, design of hardware layout and the result of investigation, block diagram of adaptive delta pulse code modulation (ADPCM) and its input and output and block diagram of continuously variable slope delta modulation (CVSDM) and its input and output.

-In the conclusion are given important results obtained by the author of this thesis and practical recommendations.
+In conclusion the important results obtained by the author of this thesis and the practical recommendations are provided.